ovh/cds/docs/content/docs/concepts/stage.md

 - **Analysis & Unit Tests stage**: Run all unit tests and analyse code quality
 - **Packaging stage**: Build the final package, Virtual Machine Image or Docker Image.

-In CDS, stages are executed sequentially if the previous stage is successful.
+A  Stage is a set of jobs that will be run in parallel.
+Stages are executed sequentially, if the previous stage is successful.

 You can define trigger conditions on a stage, to enable/disable it under given conditions.
 For instance, you may want to run the *Compile Stage* and *Analysis & Unit Tests stage* on all branches but dedicate the *Packaging Stage* run on `master` and `develop` branches only.